mattnicholson/contextmapper/README.md

+# Is your data a single source of truth?
+Or more 'it depends...'?

+If you've got data with many different properties acounting for different use-cases, you may find your views become knotted with logic just to get the right bit of data into your application.

-# Context Mapper — Responsive data, simplified views
+## Context Mapper — Responsive data, simplified views

 Javascript API to allow data to be variable depending on the context.